-Factors taken into account in JA Categorisation
+Factors taken into account in Categorisation.

-- 5.1.
-In determining an athlete's current performance standard and future Olympic/Paralympic podium potential the NCP must take into account the following factors in assessing Athletes who have the best chance of contributing to the achievement of CombatAUS and JA's High Performance goals: - a) recent international competition performance measured against the relevant Key Performance Indicators as set out in Schedule 1 with a particular emphasis on the quality of opposition, percentage of wins, placing achieved and progression on WRL; - b) any specific guidance from the AIS (as advised from time to time) on Athlete Categorisation; - c) during the 12 months prior to categorisation the extent to which the athlete has: - i. demonstrated a strong commitment to all national training and attended all national camps to which invited; - ii. if funded (i.e. any contribution to travel and accommodation), participated in all international competitions and camps for which selected; and - d) an Athlete's compliance with the conditions set out in paragraph 4.1 (above). - 5.2.
-The NCP may, at its sole discretion, use a number of additional factors in assessing athletes potential for future Olympic/Paralympic podium success, including (without limitation): - a) consistency in results and ability to repeat World Class results and deliver performances under pressure; - b) rankings of and performance against opponents on the IJF World Ranking List (WRL); - c) an Athlete's technical, tactical, physical and mental performance and ability as determined by the NCP through assessment against the JA athlete profiling tool; - d) an Athlete's ongoing commitment and application, including communication with national coaches, adherence to IPPs, motivation to succeed and use of available resources within a daily training environment to increase performance; - e) an Athlete's commitment to the level of training necessary to achieve the desired performance;
+- 5.1 In determining an athlete's current performance standard and future Olympic/World Championship podium potential the NCP must consider the following factors in assessing Athletes who have the best chance of contributing to the achievement of CombatAUS and AT's High-Performance goals: - a) Recent international competition performance measured against the relevant Key Performance Indicators as set out in Schedule 1 with a particular emphasis on the quality of opposition, percentage of wins and placing achieved. - b) Any specific guidance from the AIS (as advised from time to time) on Athlete categorisation. - c) During the 12 months prior to categorisation the extent to which the athlete has: - i.
+Demonstrated a strong commitment to all national training and attended all national camps to which invited. - ii.
+If funded (i.e., any contribution to travel and accommodation), participated in all international competitions and camps for which selected; and

-- f) the depth and quality of talent in each event here in Australia in comparison to our international competitors; - g) the athlete's age, with a particular and increased focus on junior and cadet international results (World Championships, Asian Championships and European Cups) in informing decisions for categorisation at Emerging and Developing; - h) Variance in depth/strength of field between weight categories and genders there are notable differences in the number of competitors between different divisions (e.g. between 73kg males and +100kg males, or between lightweight men compared to lightweight women).
-This difference occurs locally (i.e. in Australia and Oceania), but also to a slightly lesser extent internationally.
-As a result, it is difficult to compare directly between categories i.e. a top 16 finish in one weight division in a competition may mean something very different from a top 16 finish in another weight division at the same competition; and - noting that Judo is a sport which is very demanding in terms of physical load on the body and hence has a relatively high incidence of periods of injury and drop-out, the impact of any serious physical injury on the Athlete's ability to compete during the 12 month period prior to categorisation.
-It is the responsibility of any Athlete to notify the HP Team of any serious physical injury that may be impairing their ability to compete. - 5.3.
-Depending on the stage in the Olympic cycle, the Panel may, in its sole discretion, give greater weighting to particular factors. - 5.4.
-The "Associate" category has been introduced to identify those Athletes who do not currently satisfy the criteria to be categorised on the Podium Pathway but who competed for Australia at the most recent Benchmark Event and/or provide significant value to our high performance training environments, most notably the National Performance Centre (NPC).
+- d) An Athlete's compliance with the conditions set out in paragraph 4.1 (above). - 5.2.
+The NCP may, at its sole discretion, use several additional factors in assessing athlete's potential for future Olympic, Paralympic and World podium success, including (without limitation): - a) Consistency in results and ability to repeat World Class results and deliver performances under pressure. - b) Rankings of and performance against opponent on the WT World Ranking List (WRL) - c) An Athlete's technical, tactical, physical, and mental performance and ability as determined by the NCP through assessment against the AT Podium Profile. - d) An Athlete's ongoing commitment and application, including communication with national coaches, adherence to IPPs, weight management, motivation to succeed and use of available resources within a daily training environment to increase performance. - e) An Athlete's commitment to the level of training necessary to achieve the desired performance. - f) The depth and quality of talent in each category here in Australia in comparison to our international competitors. - g) The athlete's age, with a particular and increased focus on junior international results (World Championships, European and Asian competitions) in informing decisions for categorisation at Emerging and Developing.
+Extenuating circumstances will be considered on a case-by-case basis. - h) Variance in depth/strength of field between weight categories and genders there are notable differences in the number of competitors between different divisions (e.g., between 58kg males and 80kg males, or between flyweight men compared to flyweight women).
+This difference occurs locally (i.e., in Australia and Oceania), but also to a slightly lesser extent internationally.
+As a result, it is difficult to compare directly between categories i.e., a top 16 finish in one weight division in a competition may mean something very different from a top 16 finish in another weight division at the same competition. - 5.3 Depending on the stage in the Olympic cycle and given the impact of COVID-19 on national and international activity, the NCP may, in its sole discretion, give greater weighting to factors.
+Competition results from 2019/2020 and performance at National High Performance and Performance Pathway Camp activities may be considered by the NCP to assess an athlete's potential. - 5.4 The 'Associate' category is not a formally recognised category according to the AIS National Athlete Categorisation Framework.
+Nevertheless, it is acknowledged that there may be certain athletes who fail to achieve the necessary performance criteria but add significant value to the performance pathway within either the DTE or national team or squad.